Bashir1999/alzheimers_data/README.md

 The lowest average cholesterol level is observed in the 75-79 age group, where it dips below 224 mg/dL.

 The line chart shows a slight downward trend in cholesterol levels from the 70-74 to the 75-79 age group, suggesting that cholesterol levels may decrease slightly in the late 70s.
-However, there is a subsequent rise from the 75-79 to the 80-84 age group, followed by another increase in the 85-89 age group, indicating some variability in older age.
+However, there is a subsequent rise from the 75-79 to the 80-84 age group, followed by another increase in the 85-89 age group, indicating some variability in older age. <br /> <br /> <br />